cgihlstorf/AIAgents/Topic4Exploring/README.md

+#NOTE: for this assignment I also used Ollama with `qwen3-next:80b-cloud` as the model.

 ## Task 1
 1. What features of Python does ToolNode use to dispatch tools in parallel?
 What kinds of tools would most benefit from parallel dispatch?